sajjadalijokhio/PythonUrlShortner/README.md

 # PythonUrlShortner
 This is a simple URL shortener application built using Python's Tkinter library and the pyshorteners library.
 It allows you to quickly shorten long URLs.

+### Acknowledgments
+This project was created as an educational example and demonstration of using the Tkinter library and the `pyshorteners` library to build a simple application.
+Enjoy using the URL shortener!

 ### Prerequisites
 Before running this application, you need to have Python installed on your system.
 You also need to install the `pyshorteners` library.
 You can install it using pip: `pip install pyshorteners`